 A Software Company’s work culture today consists of gender, attire, ethics, work process infrastructure, and workspaces..
-Over the years, workforce diversity has expanded to age, gender, race, nationality, marital status, experience, network, colour, income, religion, geographic, professional skills and so on.
+Over the years, workforce diversity has expanded to age, gender, race, nationality, marital status, experience, network, color, income, religion, geographic, professional skills and so on.

 Diversity in the workplace is the practice or quality of employing a team from a range of different social and ethnic backgrounds and of different sexual orientations, ages, races, nationalities etc. in an organization.
 The benefits of having a diverse workforce are innumerable.
 As per a survey by “Give a Grad a Go”, 90% of respondents stated they’d be more inclined to work for a diverse company, and almost 30% of participants felt overlooked for roles due to discrimination.

 An inclusive workplace in an organization refers to an environment consisting of elements like care, respect, liberty, belongingness, unity, justice, uniqueness, appreciation, right to speak and so on.
 In a post-pandemic world, the approach towards an inclusive work environment got modified with the entry of Hybrid Work Culture.
 Organizations are customizing their inclusive policy, keeping it in sync with the Hybrid Work Culture.